groupdocs-viewer-cloud/groupdocs-viewer-cloud-python-samples/README.md

 ## Prerequisites

 + Python with PIP installed
-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your client id and client secret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples?